 - One-hour virtual meeting for networking, conference prep, and Q&A

-- Full-day pre-conference training at the 2023 GSA Annual Meeting
+- Ten hours of training at the 2024 GSA Annual Scientific Meeting

 - Nationally recognized faculty experts in Gerontological Social Work will provide training focused on navigating the dissertation process; working with quantitative and qualitative methods; writing for publication; teaching strategies; and effective networking